suxuekun/libpyiotcloud/_device_simulator/README.md

     <img src="https://github.com/richmondu/libpyiotcloud/blob/master/_images/tutorial_checkhistory.png" width="600"/>

     Go to History Page.
 This will display the transaction received and sent by each of the devices in descending order.

+    Note that the number of transactions saved is currently capped at 20 transactions per device.
+This is to control the size of the database.
+We can increase late if this is not enough.

     <img src="https://github.com/richmondu/libpyiotcloud/blob/master/_images/tutorial_checkhistory_2.png" width="600"/>